splaisan/GenomicConsensus/doc/QuiverFAQ.rst

 insertions, right-click on the reference base and select "View Insertions Before...".

-Another approach is to use the ``--dumpEvidence`` flag, which will output a directory for each window surrounding a called variant, containing all the reads clipped to the window.
-You can use an independent consensus calling approach or build and view a multiple alignment from these reads.

 What are the filtering parameters that Quiver uses?
 ---------------------------------------------------